Bundesliga transfer: Konrad Laimer will play for FC Bayern in the future - Breaking Latest News

-FC Bayern Munich has officially confirmed the change of RB Leipzig midfielder Konrad Laimer, which has been expected for months.
-The Austrian receives a contract until 2027 and is the record champions’ first transfer for the new season.
+FC Bayern Munich has confirmed the change of RB Leipzig midfielder Konrad Laimer, which has been expected for months.
+The Austrian receives a contract until 2027.

 Soccer record champion Bayern Munich has sealed its first summer transfer.
 As the club announced on Friday, Konrad Laimer is moving from cup winners RB Leipzig to Munich as expected.
 The Austrian international comes on a free transfer and has a four-year contract with Bayern until 2027.